clpo13/wikiget/README.md

 Then run `pip install -e .` to invoke an
 ["editable" install](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs),
 meaning any changes made to the source will be reflected immediately in the executable script.
-Unit tests can be run with `python setup.py test`.
+Unit tests can be run with `pytest` (make sure to run `pip install pytest-cov` in the virtual environment first.)

 ## License

-Copyright (C) 2018-2021 Cody Logan and contributors
+Copyright (C) 2018-2023 Cody Logan and contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by